 2. Both DNS records set but no redirect

 Both versions resolve and load the site, but they serve content independently.
-SEO sees this as duplicate content; users get inconsistent URLs.
+Google treats this as duplicate content and may split ranking signals; users see inconsistent URLs.

 How to spot it: